Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 Budgeting and Cost Management for Direct Primary Care- DPC

 Understanding the costs associated with starting and running your practice is vital for maintaining healthy finances.
 Optimizing cash flow is a key strategy for Direct Care Clinicians.
-Financial Advisor Nick Shives advises physicians to ask themselves:
+Nick Shiver, Director of Wealth Planning at Fidelis Wealth Planning, avises physicians to ask themselves:

 • How can spending be optimized?